Words of Wisdom

 “But effort and courage are not enough without purpose and direction.”~John F. Kennedy

 A Philosophy of Purpose

-Blessings, my friends.
-May purpose find you along your journey to advance confidently in the direction of your dreams.
+With gratitude.
+May blessings find you on your journey to find purpose, direction, and ultimately advance confidently in the direction of your dreams.